Mashez23/Savor-Safari/README.md

-Savor Safari is a restraunt applicaion that help support Kenyan restraunts.
+Savor Safari is a restaurant applicaion that help support Kenyan restaurants.
 It is a cloned project with little adjustments.